 There’s no need for flour when making these crispy baked chicken wings.
 The skin will crisp up beautifully in the hot oven.
-And as explained above, keeping the baked chicken wings in the oven on the “warm” setting will crisp them up even more.
+And as explained above, keeping them in the oven on the “warm” setting after they’re done will crisp them up even more.
 So I highly recommend it.

 Baking is easier than frying!

 So I decided to simply season the wings, and bake in a hot oven.
 Surprise!
-Baked chicken wings come out of the oven crispy skinned, juicy and absolutely delicious.
+They came out of the oven crispy-skinned, juicy and absolutely delicious.